 Playa Ochoa

-While walking along the pier to board pangas (hard-floored Zodiacs) to the M/Y Eric, we were so preoccupied getting acquainted with our fellow passengers that we nearly stepped on a snoozing sea lion blocking our path.
+While walking along the pier to board pangas (hard-floored Zodiacs) to the M/Y Letty, we were so preoccupied getting acquainted with our fellow passengers that we nearly stepped on a snoozing sea lion blocking our path.
 It was our initiation to upcoming close encounters with wildlife on our Galapagos Islands cruise.

-| M/Y Eric passengers photograph sea lion.
-Playa Ochoa, San Cristobal, Galapagos. |
+M/Y Letty passengers photograph sea lion.

-| Photo © Barb & Ron Kroll |
+Photo © Barb & Ron Kroll

 Our first stop, Playa Ochoa, located on the southwest coast of San Cristobal, was a sandy beach punctuated with black lava rocks.
 We put on wet suits (free rental to passengers on Ecoventura Galapagos ships) to snorkel off the beach.

-| Sleeping Galapagos sea lion. |
+Sleeping Galapagos sea lion

-| Photo © Barb & Ron Kroll |
+Photo © Barb & Ron Kroll

 As soon as we arrived, a Galapagos sea lion (scientific name: Zalophus californianus wollebacki) waddled up on the beach to check us out.
 Curiosity satisfied and unperturbed by our cameras, he flopped down on the sand and fell asleep.